Artists vs. Businessmen.

 Led Zeppelin’s Jimmy Page and Robert Plant probably knew more about the business side of things than most will in 10 life times.

-Jimmy played with the Yardbirds along Eric Claption and Jeff Beck and had been one of the busiest session guys in London, long before he started Led Zeppelin.
+Jimmy played with the Yardbirds along with Eric Clapton and Jeff Beck and had been one of the busiest session guys in London, long before he started Led Zeppelin.

 Obviously: they aren’t musicians but business people.